crudh/seamless-immutable-mergers/README.md

 This contains a set of custom mergers for the [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) library.
 It's mainly a showcase for what can be done with custom mergers, but the mergers are hopefully useful on their own.

 ## Installation
+Any of the following:
-`npm install seamless-immutable-mergers`
+ * `npm install seamless-immutable-mergers`
+ * `bower install seamless-immutable-mergers`
+ * download *seamless-immutable-mergers.js*

+Make sure that you have *[seamless-immutable](https://github.com/rtfeldman/seamless-immutable)* loaded and in scope before using *seamless-immutable-mergers*.

-## The merge API
+## The merge API of seamless-immutable
-If you have an immutable object that you want to merge with another object then you do the following in seamless-immutable:
+If you have an immutable object that you want to merge with another object then you do the following in *[seamless-immutable](https://github.com/rtfeldman/seamless-immutable)*:

 ```javascript
 var result = immutableObject.merge(otherObject);